rupinder1300/PPSreport/report.md

 # Programming For Problem Solving (ESC-105)
 ------
-Submitted By:Rupinder kaur
+Submitted By: Rupinder kaur

-Class Roll no. 1916064
+Class Roll no: 1916064

-University Roll no. 1905146
+University Roll no: 1905146

-Branch:Electrical
+Branch: Electrical

-Section:B
+Section: B